Medicinal Garden

 Target system: Nervous System, Circulatory System, Immune System, Reproductive System

-Use: Used to promote longevity.
-Reduces agitation, grief, stress and anxiety.
-Works as a sedative to dilate vessels to reduce hypertension and improve circulation.
-Includes antispasmodic properties to relax muscles.
+Use: Marjoram is used to promote longevity and reduce agitation, grief, stress and anxiety.
+It works as a sedative to dilate vessels to reduce hypertension and improve circulation, and includes antispasmodic properties to relax muscles.
 Inhalation of the plant relieves migraines and headaches.
-Antibacterial and antiviral properties help fight colds, flus, and lung and chest infections.
-Treats digestive disorders to improve bowel movement and strengthen intestinal contractions.
+Its antibacterial and antiviral properties help fight colds, the flu, and lung and chest infections.
+Marjoram treats digestive disorders to improve bowel movement and strengthen intestinal contractions.
 In the reproductive system, it helps to ease menstrual cramps and reduces sexual drive.

 Preparation: Medicinal Parts- leaves.
-Essential oil of the leaves are made to apply topically on chest for infections or made as aroma therapy for deep inhalation.
+Essential oils of the leaves are made to apply topically on the chest for infections or made as aroma therapy for deep inhalation.
 Tea of the leaves also made.

 Marsh Mallow